An Interlude By Eurostar

-Disclosure: I was invited on this press trip by Eurostar.
+* Disclosure: I was invited on this trip as a guest.
 All opinions are my own.

 What kind of traveller are you?
 Do you like to research meticulously, create extensive lists of unmissable things, and book everything months ahead?
 I am definitely not in this category, choosing instead to go with the flow and plan as few itinerary details as possible.
 Who cares what everyone else is doing or seeing?
 My favourite travel memories are those moments reached by spontaneous decisions and serendipity.
 These values align perfectly with Interludes, a new concept launched by Eurostar.